If you’re considering living the van life, there’s a lot that goes into choosing the right type of van for your needs.

 Mercedes Sprinter camper vans have higher-than-average off-road capabilities, are easy to handle and boast the highest payload in their class.

-Sprinter vans are known for roomy passenger quarters, high-quality materials and an abundance of safety features.
+Sprinter vans are known for roomy passenger quarters, high-quality materials, and abundant safety features.
 The largest cargo van offers more room than the biggest Ford Transit.

 Their biggest downside is their expense.
-Usually, you have to take them to a Mercedes dealership if you have any problems on the road.
+The sales price, as well as the maintenance and repair costs, are higher than other vans.
+Remember that you’ll usually have to take Sprinters to a Mercedes dealership if you have any problems on the road.

 Grab a 30-Day Free Trial of The Dyrt Pro just in time for summer.
 Here are some perks: